 Have you ever heard a song or seen a piece of art in a dream that does not exist in the waking world, but was far beyond your capability to create?
 Since dream content is manifested autocreatively, you technically composed both that song and that piece of art.
 In fact, you created the entire setting, including the buildings, characters, and everything else you saw or heard during your dream.
 While some characters, locations, and physical objects may be memory-based recreations of their real-world counterparts (your dog or your refrigerator, for instance), many components of your dreams are entirely original.

 The lucid dream state seems to be an ideal venue for both insight and creation, as it allows for a merger between conscious intent and autocreatively manifested dream content.
 Since dream characters are autocreatively manifested, but able to speak and interact, they can be an ideal point of access for otherwise unavailable insight or information.
 In an explorative 1989 study, lucid dreamers were instructed to ask characters they encountered while dreaming to draw original images, create original rhymes, and name real words unknown to the dreamer.
 The results were surprisingly impressive.
-In most cases, the dream characters were able not only to produce creative rhymes and images beyond the waking ability of the dreamer, but also to produce real words unknown to the dreamer.
+In most cases, the dream characters were able not only to come up with creative rhymes and images but also to produce real words unknown to the dreamer.
 Some dream characters even provided real words in languages the dreamers were not familiar with.

-Problem solving and creative ability may be less inhibited in the lucid dream state than in waking life.
-By enlisting the aid of dream characters and exploring the contents of one’s dreams while lucid, increased insight and creativity may applied to real-world tasks, projects, and problems.
+Problem-solving and creative ability may be less inhibited in the lucid dream state than in waking life.
+By enlisting the aid of dream characters and exploring the contents of one’s dreams while lucid, increased insight and creativity may be applied to real-world tasks, projects, and problems.

 A Final Note